cloutsocks/colors/README.md

 Save the [html file](https://raw.githubusercontent.com/butnotexactly/colors/master/colors.html) (optionally to your Dropbox, repository, USB drive or cloud folder).

 ### To add colors:
-Open the file in a text editor (Notepade, Sublime Text) and add colors or palettes in the provided space.
+Open the file in a text editor (Notepad, Sublime Text) and add colors or palettes in the provided space.
 The syntax is extremely simple; brackets for a palette, a hexcode for a color.
-Comments and blank lines are fine too.
+Comments and blank lines are fine too and will be ignored.

 ```
 [flat ui]